cxmcc/unixsums/README.md

 ========

 Morehash is an implementation of popular hashing algorithms in Go Language.
-(hashing libraries that are not included in starndard go libraries)
+(those are not included in official go packages)

 Install the package: